Where to See Seals in New Zealand

 Location: North Otago, South Island

 Akaroa, off the coast of Kaikoura, is another wildlife hub in New Zealand for penguins, dolphins and, of course, New Zealand fur seals!
 Hop on a boat tour to really make the most of seal viewing.
-Check out Akaroa Guide for Backpackers.
+Check out The Complete Travel Guide to Akaroa.

 Location: Akaroa, South Island